ikenwaa/alx-low_level_programming/0x00-hello_world/README.md

 This C program will print the size of various data types on the computer it is compiled and run on.

 ## 7. Intel
-This script will generate the assembly code of a C program and save it in an output file.
+This script will generate the assembly code (intel syntax) of a C program and save it in an output file.

 ## 8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
 This C program will print exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19` followed by a new line to the standard error.